 The CX-5 is Mazda's entry in the popular and highly competitive compact crossover segment.
 It seeks to distinguish itself with class-leading highway fuel economy as well as the nimble and enjoyable handling dynamics that have become a hallmark of the Zoom-Zoom brand.

-For the latest model year, Mazda has updated the CX-5 by equipping upper-trim-level models with a new 2.5-liter four-cylinder motor.
+For the preview model year, Mazda updated the CX-5 by equipping upper-trim-level models with a new 2.5-liter four-cylinder motor.
 This engine provides more power - but nearly the same fuel economy - as the slightly underpowered 2.0-liter unit that was previously the crossover's sole powerplant.

 Outside, the CX-5 features the purposeful look of Mazda's new KODO design language.
 In place of the automaker's once-ubiquitous "smiley face" grille is a new trapezoidal unit flanked by eagle-eyed, wraparound headlamps, while elsewhere the taut-yet-organic sheetmetal and crisp surface detailing hints at the crossover's sharp handling.

 The cabin boasts a driver-focused layout with a sporty three-spoke steering wheel, three large instrument binnacles and unusually high-quality materials for the segment.
 Soft touch materials abound, while even hard plastics are uniquely finished.
 Cargo capacity is 34.1 cubic feet behind the rear seats, which feature 40/20/40 split folding capabilities to accommodate further cargo.

 The CX-5 is the first vehicle to be designed from the ground up using Mazda's SkyActiv technology philosophy.
 This approach employs careful engineering to reduce weight while upping rigidity, which reaps benefits in fuel economy, performance, handling and safety.